 Associate Director, Stephen S. Weinstein Trial Advocacy Program

-Professor Lippy has been at American University since 2011.
-In her role of Assistant Director of Trial Advocacy she works tirelessly with the mock trial competition teams.
+Professor Lippy was the Assistant Director of the program from 2011 to 2018.
+In her role as Assistant Director of Trial Advocacy she worked tirelessly with the mock trial competition teams.
 Professor Lippy currently teaches many different courses at the American University Washington College of Law including Criminal Trial Advocacy, Evidentiary Foundations & Objections, and Litigating in a High Tech Courtroom.
 She was integral in the creation of new curriculum for advanced advocacy courses such as Plea Bargaining, Scientific Evidence and Expert Testimony, and Special Victims Cases.
 Professor Lippy instructs government agencies, military attorneys and law firms on different facets of trial advocacy skills.
 She is also an instructor for the National Institute of Trial Advocacy (NITA) and has published a case file through NITA entitled Evans v.
 Washington State.

 Advocacy LL.M & Summer Institute Coordinator

 Tahniat Saulat is the Trial Advocacy LL.M. and Special Projects Coordinator.
 She has been at WCL since 2013.
 She is responsible for the coordination of the LL.M., Litigation Skills Summer Institute, Diploma in Oral Litigation (Spanish language program) and Special projects.